 For artists of all disciplines who desire an experience tailored to their specific needs and individual creative processes, New Victory LabWorks offers selected artists a stipend and dedicated rehearsal space in the New 42nd Street Studios.
-LabWorks Artists also have the option of holding Open Rehearsals for industry professionals, fellow artists and New Victory Member families of the proposed target age group.
+LabWorks Artists also have the option of holding Invited Rehearsals for industry professionals, fellow artists and New Victory Member families of the proposed target age group.
 Facilitated by New Victory staff, these experiences provide the invaluable feedback of peers and target audiences alike.

 Professional Development for Artists